m-adnan8080/k8s-ha-setup/README.md

 **VM Config :**

-Using VMs to installtion for HA Cluster
+Using VMs to install Kubernetes HA Cluster

 * No of Master Nodes : 2 (2CPUs, 2GB RAM and running centos7)
 * No of Worker Nodes : 2 (1CPUs, 2GB RAM and running centos7)